If you have to buy it, get the best deal!

 How do you get the best deal at Ulta?
 As a deal lover, Ulta is one of my favorite places to shop.
 Ulta encourages deal stacking, which is a lot harder at retailers like Sephora.
 Some deals are a little harder to find, because it rewards our digging efforts with a larger bounty.
 I’m half-joking.
 Most people will place orders without putting too much effort into finding a deal, and Ulta knows this.
 For those willing to do the research and put in the time, Ulta gives us the deals we need to place an order.
 If you’ve mastered the art of deal (like Tony Schwartz), I’d love if you can think of anything else.
 There are always new things to learn, so I will edit this if I discover something new.
 I’ve seen guides to getting the best deal at Ulta before, but they’re not usually comprehensive and miss many important tips.
 Details scare some people.
 If you’re scared of detail, click that little X and back out now.
 Do not say I did not warn you!

 The most important step to getting the best deal at Ulta is signing up for the UltaMate Rewards Program.
-If you are new to the program, using a referral link will get you $10 off your first purchase of $30 or more.
-Send a referral link to a friend and you both get $10 off.
 This is a very lucrative rewards program and arguably the most valuable of any retailer (now that Birchbox eliminated points for monthly reviews on its subscription).
 Although with point multipliers at Ulta (which we will touch on later), even the old Birchbox rewards program looked amateurish compared to Ulta.
 UltaMate rewards replaced an inferior program at Ulta with its national launch at the beginning of 2014.
 Only select cities tested this program in 2013, so this program is actually in its infancy.
 That means it may take time for larger companies to see what Ulta is doing and change to compete.
 It also means less frequent shoppers may still be familiar with the old rewards system, which mostly rewarded products that were always out of stock (like Ipsy).

 UltaMate rewards members receive deal notifications via mail and email.
 Receiving both are important to getting the best deal, so I do not recommend opting out of either.
 Every time Ulta runs a major promotion it mails a catalog.
 These catalogs are usually placed in online orders received around the promotion as well.
 Catalogs have a detailed listing of many upcoming deals.
 At times, they even have special coupons to redeem.
 The previous catalog included a coupon for a free deluxe Benefit Ka-Brow!
 Clean-Gel Brow Color with Brush or a Benefit Browvo!
 Conditioning Primer.
 There was no purchase required for anyone who presented it in store.
 I spent money when I picked up my brow primer, because I picked it up with a gift that required a purchase.
 This offer is no longer available, but I will let you know when more pop up.